-- Branch records When the BTS flag in the MSR\DEBUGCTLA MSR is set, a branch record is stored in the BTS buffer in the DS save area whenever a taken branch, interrupt, or exception is detected. - PEBS records When a performance counter is configured for PEBS, a PEBS record is stored in the PEBS buffer in the DS save area whenever a counter overflow occurs.
-This record contains the architectural state of the processor (state of the 8 general purpose registers, EIP register, and EFLAGS register) at the time of the event that caused the counter to overflow.
+- Branch records When the BTS flag in the MSR_DEBUGCTLA MSR is set, a branch record is stored in the BTS buffer in the DS save area whenever a taken branch, interrupt, or exception is detected. - PEBS records When a performance counter is configured for PEBS, a PEBS record is stored in the PEBS buffer in the DS save area after the counter overflow occurs.
+This record contains the architectural state of the processor (state of the 8 general purpose registers, EIP register, and EFLAGS register) at the next occurrence of the PEBS event that caused the counter to overflow.
 When the state information has been logged, the counter is automatically reset to a preselected value, and event counting begins again.
 This feature is available only for a subset of the Pentium 4 and Intel Xeon processors' performance events.